Fytton History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
-Their name comes from having lived in Fitton, in Cambridgeshire.
+The present generation of the Fytton family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
+Their name comes from having lived in Fitton Hall, in Cambridgeshire.
 The place-name shows the mark of the Danish influence on England before the Middle Ages.
 Fitton is derived from the Old Norse word fit, which means field, and the Old English word tun, for farm or fort.
 It literally means "fort among the fields," and was probably the site of a Danish army camp sometime in the 9th to 10th centuries.

 Early Origins of the Fytton family